Compare Bills Across Months and Years

 {{ town-name }}

 Even with lower rates, your bill ultimately depends on how much energy you use.
-Your electricity usage impacts both the supply, and local delivery, transmission and public benefits portions of your bill.
+Your electricity usage impacts the supply, local delivery, transmission and public benefits portions of your bill.

-The Public Benefits section of your bill covers state-mandated and approved energy programs, policies and initiatives that we do not control or profit from.
+The Public Benefits section of your bill covers state-mandated and approved energy programs, policies and initiatives that we do not control.

 While we do not control these pass-through costs, we have options that can help those struggling to pay their bill.